 Paseo Acad.
 Of Performing Arts places among the top 20% of public schools in Missouri for:

 - Category Attribute

 - Paseo Acad.
-Of Performing Arts's student population of 486 students has declined by 10% over five school years.
+Of Performing Arts's student population of 462 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-12|

 |Total Classroom Teachers||35 teachers|

 |Students by Grade|

 - Paseo Acad.
 Of Performing Arts is ranked within the bottom 50% of all 2,085 schools in Missouri (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (MO)|

 |Math Test Scores (% Proficient)||6-9%|